The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: The sample of isolated AGNs at z < 0.05 and X-ray data processing

 \subsection{X-ray observations and data reduction}

 The \textbf{XMM-Newton} data were processed and cleaned using the Science Analysis Software (SAS version 19.0.0) with the appropriate calibration files.
 Each observation was processed with standard pipelines.
-Due to its larger effective area, only data from EPIC/PN camera has been considered in this work, even if the data from EPIC/MOS1 and MOS2 were available.
-However, we did not use EPIC/PN data for CGCG 179-009 due to the location of the source spot just at the gap between individual chips; in this case, we explored observational data from two MOS cameras.
+Due to its larger effective area, only data from the EPIC/PN camera have been considered in this work, even if the data from EPIC/MOS1 and MOS2 were available.
+However, we did not use EPIC/PN data for CGCG 179-009 because the source spot lies at the gap between individual chips; therefore, we used observational data from two MOS cameras.

 We extracted event files that contain only single- and double-pixel events.
-These files were filtered with FLAG = 0 quality and cleaned from high background time intervals.
+These files were filtered for FLAG = 0 quality and cleaned of high-background time intervals.
 The source counts were taken within circular regions with a 20 to 35 arcsec radius, depending on the source brightness.
-The background was extracted from similar regions.
-The offset was chosen close to the target source, avoiding the CCD edges, the out-of-time events strips, and other sources.
+The background was extracted from similar areas.
+The offset was chosen close to the target source, avoiding the CCD edges, the out-of-time event strips, and other sources.
 Response matrices and auxiliary response files were created with \textit{arfgen} and \textit{rmfgen}.

 The \textbf{Swift/XRT} data reduction was performed using the \textit{xrtpipeline} task, which is part of the XRT Data Analysis Software (XRTDAS) included in the HEAsoft 6.28 package.
-All data were extracted only in the photon counting (PC) mode, adopting the standard grade filtering 0-12 for PC.
-Source counts were extracted in a circular region with a radius of 15 to 25 arcsec, depending on the brightness of the source.
-Background counts were extracted from a nearby circular source-free region with an area about a factor of 3 larger than the one used to extract the source counts.
+All data were extracted only in photon-counting (PC) mode, using the standard grade filtering 0-12 for PC.
+Source counts were extracted from a circular region with a radius of 15-25 arcsec, depending on the source's brightness.
+Background counts were extracted from a nearby, source-free circular region with an area approximately 3 times larger than that used to extract the source counts.
 We generate auxiliary response files using task \textit{xrtmkarf} and exposure maps with task \textit{xrtexpomap}, respectively.
 Due to a series of relatively short exposures for each observed source, we stacked the corresponding spectra together with standard FTOOLS routines \textit{(mathpha, addarf, addrmf)}.
 Spectral analysis was performed in the 0.3-10 keV band.